 Are there any solutions?

 Thankfully, there are solutions that help to ease this new coding burden on providers.
 Here at pMD, we accomplish this on the charge capture side by making the diagnosis and charge lists extremely customizable - not only to each practice but down to the individual provider.
-We can rename ICD-10 and CPT terms based on the provider’s preference, float important terms to the top, and delete terms that are not necessary.
+We can rename ICD-10 and charge code terms based on the provider’s preference, float important terms to the top, and delete terms that are not necessary.
 By offering a highly customized pick list, we eliminate the need for providers to memorize multiple coding languages.

 There are also clinical interface terminology solutions that serve as a bridge between code sets and providers.
 These companies offer expansive clinical vocabularies that have multiple synonyms and ways of documenting each term (ie - “type 2 diabetes,” “t2dm” and “diabetes, type II” would all be options for documenting the clinical concept of type II diabetes mellitus).
 They are very helpful to providers documenting in the EHR where more in-depth documentation is required.
 Overall, EHRs have helped propel health care forward, but pMD helps to take the coding burden back away from providers.